JacobWeinbren/Voter-Bots/Britain/README.md

 ### What is the British Voter Bot?

 The British Voter Bot creates British voter profiles based on real survey data from the British Election Study (BES).
-Each profile represents a British voter with their demographic characteristics and political views.
+Each profile displays a British voter with their demographic characteristics and political views.

 ### What is the British Election Study (BES)?